citp/privacy-policy-historical/r/re/rea/realtytimes.com.md

-> *The following text is extracted and transformed from the realtytimes.com privacy policy that was archived on 2012-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121231003729id_/http%3A//realtytimes.com/rtpages/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the realtytimes.com privacy policy that was archived on 2013-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630032139id_/http%3A//realtytimes.com/rtpages/privacy.htm) for the most accurate reproduction.*

-# Realty Times - Privacy Statement
+# Privacy Statement

 |